 How Much Does Inpatient Drug Rehab Cost?

 One only very natural concern among a great many clients and families is how to afford the cost of an inpatient drug rehab program.
-The good news is that high-quality treatment doesn’t have to cost an arm and a leg, thanks to federal law that now requires insurance providers to offer coverage for drug rehab.
+The good news is that high-quality treatment doesn’t have to cost an arm and a leg, thanks to the federal law that now requires insurance providers to offer coverage for drug rehab.
 Beach House accepts all major insurance carriers.
 We also offer flexible financing options to help clients afford inpatient treatment.